 Jennifer Stevenson Vincent was twice nominated for the Pulitzer Prize.
 She has a distinguished career in print journalism, including senior staff writer at the St. Petersburg (Fla.)
 Times.
 A founder of Winston-Salem Writers, she's taught creative non-fiction at New York University, the University of South Florida and Salem College.

-Steve Lindahl is the author of four novels, Motherless Soul (ATTMP), White Horse Regressions (ATTMP), Hopatcong Vision Quest (Solstice), and Under a Warped Cross (Solstice).
+Steve Lindahl is the author of five novels, Motherless Soul (ATTMP), White Horse Regressions (ATTMP), Hopatcong Vision Quest (Solstice), Under a Warped Cross (Solstice), and Living in a Star's Light (Self Published).
 His short fiction has appeared in The Alaska Quarterly, The Wisconsin Review, Eclipse and others.
 He served for five years on the staff of The Crescent Review. (www.stevelindahl.com)